SpikeyCNS/spikey/README.md

 ### Build Documentation

-If built in windows, there may be extra functions and variables listed in the autodocs.
+Documentation may be a bit rougher if built in windows, still works well though.

 ```bash
 cd docs/